aascode/rd.emo.categorical/README.md

 See wiki for details of features and models.

 ### LLD-SVM-DNN
-SVM or DNN models with LLD features
+SVM and DNN models with LLD features
 1. LLD features extraction
     - Set the paths of opensmile and IEMOCAP database in SmileFeatureExtraction.py.
     - Run SmileFeatureExtraction.py to extract LLD features.
 The features will be saved in "./features/".